Mia Love: 2012

 In 2012, Love ran for Congress in Utah's 4th congressional district.
 The district was created after the 2010 Census.
 She competed for the Republican nomination against attorney Jay Cobb and State Reps.
-Stephen Sandstrom of Orem and Carl Wimmer of Herriman; she won the nomination on April 21, 2012 with over 70 percent of the vote.
-On December 15, 2011, six-term Democratic 2nd district incumbent Jim Matheson announced that he would seek the 4th congressional district seat as well.
+Stephen Sandstrom of Orem and Carl Wimmer of Herriman; she won the nomination on April 21, 2012, with over 70 percent of the vote.
+On December 15, 2011, six-term Democratic 2nd district incumbent Jim Matheson had announced that he would seek the 4th congressional district seat as well.

 Nationally, Love received campaign support from 2012 Republican presidential nominee Mitt Romney and his wife Ann Romney, House Majority Leader Eric Cantor, House Budget Committee Chairman and 2012 Republican vice presidential nominee Paul Ryan, and Speaker of the House John Boehner.

 In 2012, National Journal named Love one of ten Republicans to follow on Twitter.
 When speaking to the 2012 Republican National Convention on August 28, 2012, she discussed lessons learned from her parents, immigrants from Haiti who fled political repression.
 She said, "Mr. President, I am here to tell you we are not buying what you are selling in 2012."
 CNN described Love as a "rising star".

 In September 2012, questions arose about Love's parents' immigration status.
 Forbes investigated a claim in an article that month in Mother Jones that no law existed in 1976 that would have allowed Love's parents to become citizens of the United States after her birth.
 Forbes found that immigrants who had been residents of the Western Hemisphere could get long-term residency permits (green cards) if they had a child born in the United States.
 Mother Jones issued a correction.
 In an October 2012 interview, her father said that Mia's birth as a U.S. citizen was key to him and his wife gaining permanent legal status and ultimately citizenship.

 Love lost the three-way general election to Jim Matheson by 768 votes out of 245,277 votes cast, a difference of 0.31%.
 Libertarian Jim Vein garnered 6,439 votes.
-Love was regarded to have run a weak campaign, switching campaign managers three times, trying to "nationalize" the race rather than focus on local issues, and missing interviews and appointments, ostensibly because of rifts within her campaign staff.
+Love was seen as having run a weak campaign, switching campaign managers three times, trying to "nationalize" the race rather than focus on local issues, and missing interviews and appointments, ostensibly because of rifts within her campaign staff.